farhad-abdi/InSilicoQ/README.md

 ## A few words about Quantum Computing

 Quantum commuting is emerging as a powerful computational model.
 The main algorithms implemented in the package consist of Variational Quantum Algorithms (VQA) and Quantum Machine Learning Algorithms.
-The package is intended to contain the following algorithms beside __Qiskit__ default functionality:

-* Variational Quantum Algorithms (VQA)
-* Quantum Principal Component Analysis(QPCA)
-* Quantum-Kmean
-* Quantum Neural Networks
-* Quantum Kernel Methods

 ## A few words about Drug Design
 The applications included in the first steps are using the speedup offered by __Quantum Algorithms__ mentioned above for __Property Prediction__,__Molecule Generation__, __Genome Sequencing__ and more.